cruffenach/CRToast/README.md

 ## Customization

-`CWStatusBarNotification` is very customizable.
+`CRToast` is very customizable.
 Taking a hint from `UIStringDrawing`'s `drawInRect:withAttributes:` book, notifications are created with dictionaries filled with all their options.

 ### Customizing Appearance

-`CWStatusBarNotification` allows for setting of
+`CRToast` allows for setting of

 - Alert Text
 - Text Color